molden/atomlenz/training2.md

 python robust_detection/train/train_fine_tune.py --og_data_path path_to_synthetic_dataset --target_data_path atoms_dataset/ --fold 0 --experiment_path locations_of_pretrained_atom_model
 ```

-The locations of the datasets and models needs to be adapted to each type (atoms/bonds/charges/stereos).
+The locations of the datasets and models need to be adapted to each type (atoms/bonds/charges/stereos).
 For the ``path_to_synthetic_dataset`` we recommend to create a random sample so that the number of samples is in the same order as the number of samples from the dataset in target domain.

 # Train (with self correcting mechanism) AtomLenz on target domain